-Section 5-7.
-Commission for Accessibility. [(18)]
+Section 5-7 Commission for Accessibility. [(18)]

 The Commission for Accessibility shall consist of nine members appointed to staggered two-year terms.
-The Commission shall review the needs of people with disabilities of the Town and recommend policies to the Board of Selectmen or other boards and commissions duly empowered to implement them.
+The Commission shall review the needs of people with disabilities of the Town and recommend policies based upon, but not limited to Title II of the Americans with Disability Act (ADA), and other such civil rights acts such as Fair Housing Act (FHA), Individuals with Disabilities Education Act (IDEA), and Rehabilitation Act (RHA), which apply to all State and local governments and all departments, agencies, special purpose districts, and other instrumentalities of State or local government, to the Board of SelectmenSelectpersons or other boards and commissions duly empowered to implement them.
 The Commission shall be authorized to file grant applications on behalf of the Town.

-Section 5-8.
-Economic and Community Development Commission. [(18)]
+Section 5-8 Economic and Community Development Commission. [(18)]

-The Economic and Community Development Commission shall consist of seven members serving one-year terms.
+The Economic and Community Development Commission shall consist of nineseven members serving twoone-year terms\each.
 The Commission will seek to implement orderly and planned economic development in keeping with the character of the Town.
-The Commission will seek to involve all agencies, commissions, boards, and departments in the Town, which are involved in, or are affected by, economic development, as well as the residents of the Town, in its work to promote economic development.
+The Commission will seek to involve all Town agencies, commissions, boards, and departments in the Town, which are involved in, or are affected by, economic development, as well as the residents of the Town, in its work to promote economic development.

-Section 5-9.
-Board of Ethics.
+Section 5-9 Board of Ethics.

 The Board of Ethics shall consist of five members and one alternate serving four-year terms ending December 31.
 Three members or two members and the alternate shall be appointed every two years.
-The members, electors of the Town known for their integrity, shall be appointed by the Board of Selectmen, with at least three Selectmen voting in favor.
+The members, electors of the Town known for their integrity, shall be appointed by the Board of SelectmenSelectpersons, with at least three SelectmenSelectpersons voting in favor.
 Not more than three members of the Board of Ethics, including the alternate, shall be registered with the same political party.
 Members of the Board of Ethics shall not hold other Town office or be employees of the Town.

-Initially, two members and the alternate shall be appointed for two-year terms and three members shall be appointed for regular four-year terms.
+Initially, two members and the alternate shall be appointed for two-year terms and three members shall be appointed for regular four year terms.